 We’ve tested the best face coverings for downhill skiing and snowboarding to keep you warm.
-Our expert knowledge will help you choose face coverings for skiing during COVID-19.
+Our expert knowledge will help you choose face coverings for getting through windstorms, snowstorms, and COVID-19.

-Skiers and snowboarders are among the most experienced “mask”-wearers on the planet.
+Not only does a face mask keep you warm, but it is also still a requirement at many ski resorts.
+Skiers and snowboarders are among the most experienced mask-wearers on the planet.
 That’s because a good face covering will block wind, protect you from the sun, keep your face warm, and even provide a little protection from flying objects.

 There are tons of options on the market, but we have some favorites.
 And check out the end of the article for advice on buying the best face mask for skiing.
-Keep in mind, most of the products listed below come in men’s and women’s styles and many colors and patterns.
+Keep in mind, most of the products listed below come in men’s, women’s, and kids’ styles and many colors and patterns.

 BUFF is the original face-covering brand — so much so that most people refer to tube-shaped neck gaiters simply as “buffs.”
-And while you can still get the original in synthetic fabric, for skiing, it’s hard to beat merino wool.
-The Lightweight Merino BUFF ($29-$32) has the advantage of being naturally antimicrobial, so it doesn’t get smelly.
+And while you can still get the original in synthetic fabric for skiing, it’s hard to beat merino wool.
+The Lightweight Merino BUFF ($29) has the advantage of being naturally antimicrobial, so it doesn’t get smelly.

 It will keep your face warm when wet and is easy to breathe through.
 This one is pretty light, though, so it’s best for moderate temperatures and those who don’t mind feeling the wind on their skin.
 (And it doesn’t really do the job in areas where proper CDC masks are required, so pair with a mask from our extended list below.)

 Skida makes a bunch of great face-covering accessories for cold weather.
-Among our favorites is the Cloudberry Alpine Neckwarmer ($28), which uses a Polartec microfleece for soft warmth against the skin.
+Among our female tester’s favorites is the Cloudberry Alpine Neckwarmer ($28), which uses a Polartec microfleece for soft warmth against the skin.

 The exterior fabric of poly-spandex with a moisture management technology (92% polyester, 8% spandex) is durable and has a tight weave to help block the wind.
 And it’s on the thicker side.
 Simply put, it’ll keep your neck warm.
 Pull it up over your nose for compliance with resort rules in the lift line.

-The MFI Face Masks ($40-$70) have the brand’s MFI (magnetic facemask integration) technology to seal the mask panel to any magnetic ski goggles and provide a seamless and comfortable fit on your face.
-These face masks come in lightweight, midweight, and wool fabric options.
+The MFI Face Masks ($40-70) have the brand’s MFI (magnetic face mask integration) technology to seal the mask panel to any magnetic ski goggles and provide a seamless and comfortable fit on your face.

-The USA-made Hood Balaclava is similar to the Phunkshun, above.
-But the BlackStrap Hood ($35) uses a slightly heavier “tri-blend” synthetic fabric that works well in colder weather.
-The four-way-stretch fabric also boasts SPF 50 sun protection.
+This U.S.-made hood balaclava is similar to the Phunkshun one above.
+But the BlackStrap Hood ($35) uses a slightly heavier tri-blend synthetic fabric that works well in colder weather.
+The four-way stretch fabric also boasts SPF 50 sun protection.
 It is helmet-compatible.